 We only include ship types that belong to cargo vessels.
 We therefore exclude vessel types such as passenger vessels (also the vessel type passenger ro/ro in Seasearcher is excluded but the vessel type ro/ro in Seasearcher is included), yachts, tugboats, icebreakers, fishing vessels and other types.

 Coverage in the number of callings has improved after November 2019, so there may be an underestimation of the number of callings in 2019.
-We do not know anything about the cargo on board the vessels.
-In Transport indicators we only present the number of callings, nothing about loaded / unloaded freight volumes.

 The Swedish Civil Aviation Administration (LFV) is responsible for air traffic management in Sweden and produces statistics on the number of air movements to and from Swedish airports.
 The air movements can be divided into take-offs and landings, in domestic and international flights, to and from different countries and more.
 In addition, overflights in Swedish airspace is also a type of air movement.
 The statistics that LFV produces show the number of air movements per day and per week.
 The data is based on Eurocontrol's database.
 It covers all registered air movements, i.e. all traffic covered by air traffic control.

 In Transport indicators, the number of domestic landings and the number of international take-offs and landings combined, at Swedish airports, is used as indicators of Swedish air traffic.
 We call these indicators domestic and international flights.
 To this is added overflights in Swedish airspace.